Incumbents reign, Green Party emerges empty-handed in latest Senate race

 While the Greens didn’t take home seats on Sunday, they have shown the greatest gains in the Senate of all the parties taking home three additional seats thus far.

 One of the biggest upsets, Marina Carobbio of the Socialist Party defeated veteran senator Filippo Lombardi from the Christian Democratic Party who was up for his sixth consecutive term.
-This makes Carobbio, who won by a small margin of 45 votes, the first woman from the Socialist Party to be elected to the Senate in Ticino.
+This makes Carobbio, who won by a small margin of 45 votes, the first woman to be elected to the Senate in Ticino.

 The SVP took home the other Senate seat in Ticino.